music-encoding/music-encoding.github.io/community/mei-board/protocols/2020-03-25_Virtual-Board-Meeting.md

 ## MEC 2021

-- Stefan Münnich will be the chair for next year
+- Stefan Münnich will be the program chair for next year

 ## Development Meeting